MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ---
 title: Add sign-up in an Android app using native authentication
-description: Learn how to add sign-up using email one-time passcode or email and password, and collect user attributes in your Android mobile app using native authentication.
+description: Learn how to add sign-up using email one-time passcode or email and password, and collect user attributes in an Android mobile app using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk